 This problem occurs because the values don't have enough precision - typically you want at least five or six digits after the decimal point to produce an accurate business map (some highly accurate use cases may require even greater precision!)
 The rounding of the numbers causes the values to snap to a grid-like appearance like the first screenshot.
 The fix for this common problem is to review your data to ensure that you have at least 5 digits after the decimal point.

-Once you have your data in the right format with enough precision you will be able to construct high perfoming maps in many applications, If you would like to try making your own maps, trying using the VIsual Crossing Maps add-in for Excel at www.visualcrossing.com/excel-maps.
+Once you have your data in the right format with enough precision you will be able to construct high perfoming maps in many applications, If you would like to try making your own maps, trying using the Visual Crossing Maps add-in for Excel at www.visualcrossing.com/excel-maps.
+Also if you are looking investigate existing or new location demographics try using Location Analysis.

 If you aren't using Excel, you can apply the same techniques and conversions to show maps in SAP Lumira and MicroStrategy business intelligence products.